ibm-cloud-docs/containers/cs_apps.md

 ## Managing IP addresses and subnets
 {: #cs_cluster_ip_subnet}

-You can use portable public subnets and IP addresses to expose apps in your cluster and make them accessible from the internet.
+You can use portable public and private subnets and IP addresses to expose apps in your cluster and make them accessible from the internet or on a private network.
 {:shortdesc}

 In {{site.data.keyword.containershort_notm}}, you can add stable, portable IPs for Kubernetes services by adding network subnets to the cluster.
-When you create a standard cluster, {{site.data.keyword.containershort_notm}} automatically provisions a portable public subnet and 5 IP addresses.
-Portable public IP addresses are static and do not change when a worker node, or even the cluster, is removed.
+When you create a standard cluster, {{site.data.keyword.containershort_notm}} automatically provisions a portable public subnet, 5 portable public, and 5 portable private IP addresses.
+Portable IP addresses are static and do not change when a worker node, or even the cluster, is removed.

-One of the portable public IP addresses is used for the [Ingress controller](#cs_apps_public_ingress) that you can use to expose multiple apps in your cluster by using a public route.
-The remaining 4 portable public IP addresses can be used to expose single apps to the public by [creating a load balancer service](#cs_apps_public_load_balancer).
+ Two of the portable IP addresses, one public and one private, is used for the [Ingress controller](#cs_apps_public_ingress) that you can use to expose multiple apps in your cluster by using a public route.
+4 portable public and 4 private IP addresses can be used to expose apps by [creating a load balancer service](#cs_apps_public_load_balancer).

 **Note:** Portable public IP addresses are charged on a monthly basis.
 If you choose to remove portable public IP addresses after your cluster is provisioned, you still have to pay the monthly charge, even if you used them only for a short amount of time.